 Who Receives Financial Aid at USC?

-USC maintains a strong commitment to financial aid for undergraduate students: We have increased our financial aid funding so that we may continue to meet each student’s demonstrated need.
+USC maintains a strong investment in financial aid for undergraduate students: We continue to increase financial aid funding so that we may maintain our commitment to meet each student’s demonstrated need.

-Among the 2016 entering first-year class, nearly two-thirds received some form of financial assistance, with more than 21 percent receiving a USC merit-based scholarship.
+Among the 2020 entering first-year class, two-thirds received some form of financial assistance, with approximately 21 percent receiving a USC merit-based scholarship.

-USC enrolls more than 4,000 low-income undergraduate students (as defined by Pell Grant eligibility) more than most private research universities.
-In fall 2016, 21 percent of enrolled undergraduates received Pell Grants.
+USC enrolls approximately 4,100 low-income undergraduate students (as defined by Pell Grant eligibility) more than most private research universities.
+In fall 2020, 21 percent of enrolled undergraduates received Pell Grants.
 Most importantly, low-income and under-represented minority students at USC graduate at rates comparable to the overall undergraduate population.

 To receive an estimate of your financial aid eligibility, visit the USC Net Price Calculator.